Fall 2014 – Summer 2015

 Microbiology is the study of microorganisms such as bacteria, viruses, unicellular eukaryotes, and parasites.
-Microorganisms play an important role in human and animal disease, food production (bread, cheese, wine), decay and spoilage, contamination and purification of water and soil.
+Microorganisms play an important role in human and animal disease; food production (bread, cheese, wine); decay and spoilage; and contamination and purification of water and soil.
 Microbiologists study these tiny, self-replicating machines to understand the basic principles of life: growth, metabolism, cell division, control of gene expression, response to environmental stimuli.
 Microbiologists are also concerned with controlling or harnessing microorganisms for the benefit of people, by isolating antibiotics or producing vaccines to protect against disease, and by developing and perfecting microorganisms for industrial uses.

 Many opportunities exist for careers in basic or applied microbiology and immunology, medical microbiology, environmental microbiology, and biotechnology.
 They include positions in industry (pharmaceutical and biotechnology), hospitals, universities, and government (environment, public health, and energy).
 A degree in microbiology also provides an excellent basis for entering professional and postgraduate programs in medicine, dentistry, the veterinary sciences, research, and education.

-An undergraduate handbook, containing detailed course descriptions, a listing of faculty research interests, and information on careers in microbiology and immunology, is available from the Student Affairs Office in Room 511 of the Lyman Duff Building and at www.mcgill.ca/microimm.
+An online undergraduate handbook, containing detailed course descriptions, a listing of faculty research interests, and information on careers in microbiology and immunology is available on our website.

-All students (U1, U2, U3) must attend an advising session.
+All new students should attend a departmental orientation/advising session in August.
 Please check www.mcgill.ca/microimm for dates.

 |Dr. Joaquin Madrenas|